gwen-williams/WeedsPy_MCMC/README.md

 WeedsPy_MCMC requires the installation of the GILDAS package, instructions for which can be found [here](https://www.iram.fr/IRAMFR/GILDAS/gildasli2.html).

-These scripts have been tested in Python 3.9.9 only.
+These scripts have been tested in Python 3.9.9, and GILDAS version nov21a, only.

 The following Python packages are required: